BedrockStreaming/tech.bedrockstreaming.com/_posts/2019-05-27-react-europe.md

 Several conferences have addressed the theme of animations with React.
 This subject is very often complicated to solve.
 Finding a high-performance solution that is compatible with as many browsers as possible can be a real challenge.

 For more than a year now, we have been migrating from Sass to [styled-components](https://www.styled-components.com/).
 Despite some resentment, it should be noted that this new tool makes it very easy to create/compose our new visual components.
-He also helps us a lot with his management of the theme.
+It also helps us a lot with its management of the theme.

-Between the [react-spring](https://www.react-spring.io/)library and tips of[Joshua Comeau](https://twitter.com/JoshWComeau), we now have many ways to integrate the new animations that designers can invent.
+Between the [react-spring](https://www.react-spring.io/) library and the tips of [Joshua Comeau](https://twitter.com/JoshWComeau), we now have many ways to integrate the new animations that designers can invent.

 To summarize their comments, **there is no single best way to make animations in all situations**.
 Whether with canvas, SVG, web API, CSS, 2D sprite, you should try to do it in several ways to compare performance and rendering in order to choose the best option for your specific case.

 ## Make tests but make good tests

 [Lisa Gagarina](https://twitter.com/lisa_gagarina) gave us some tips to better testing the code.
-If we have been using ESLint and Prettier for a long time in our JS projects, we have chosen not to implement static typing for the moment.
+Even If we have been using ESLint and Prettier for a long time in our JS projects, we have chosen not to implement static typing for the moment.
 Indeed, we think that it is a huge step, it has a big impact on the code and it can make the onboarding of new developpers more complex.
 For now, we just use the React proptypes well.

 Lisa also advices to **better use Jest snapshots**.
 They are often too many, too big, not clear, hard to review.
 And we have experienced it too.
 A best pratice can be to reduce snapshots size and inline it in the test file.
 The readability of a test is indeed very important and it is not recommended to refer to other files than the test file (this is valid for snapshots but also for fixtures).
-There are some ESLint rules to ensure this: jest/no-large-snapshots, jest/prefer-inline-snapshots. [`snapshot-diff`](https://github.com/jest-community/snapshot-diff) can also help by making a diff between the nominal case and the tested case of a component rendering.
+There are some ESLint rules to ensure this: jest/no-large-snapshots, jest/prefer-inline-snapshots. [`snapshot-diff`](https://github.com/jest-community/snapshot-diff) can also helps by making a diff between the nominal case and the tested case of a component rendering.

 A difficult thing is to **keep test agnostic to implementation details**.
-We should consider the code as a black-box and only test the user interaction of the components, otherwise any refactoring of code will be painful and discourage developers from writing tests.
+We should consider the code as a black-box and only test the user interaction of the components, otherwise any refactoring of code will be painful and might discourage developers from writing tests.

 E2E tests are also complex to setup, write and debug but are **absolutely necessary**.
 For the back office app, unlike our front app where [we use a custom stack](https://tech.m6web.fr/tests-fonctionnels-app-js/), we choose [Cypress](https://www.cypress.io/) a complete E2E framework that has saved us a lot of time.